SSL click tracking

 At Braze, to do click and open tracking, our delivery partners transform links using a branded subdomain, and the CDN applies the SSL certificate to those newly transformed links.
 Often, our delivery partners are required to present valid and trusted certificates to your email recipient’s browser for links and images to display correctly.
 Because Braze cannot request or manage such certificates, this must be set up on your end through a CDN.

-Below we have outlined and linked out to relevant CDN partner resources to help make this process easy.
+In the following sections, we have outlined and linked out to relevant CDN partner resources to help make this process easy.

-Please note that CDN configuration always follows after getting your DNS records validated by Braze.
+Note that CDN configuration always follows after getting your DNS records validated by Braze.
 If you have not yet initiated this step, reach out to your COM or CSM for more information on how to get started.

-If you are unable or do not wish to use the CDNs listed above when setting up SSL for click and open tracking, you may set up a custom SSL configuration.
+If you are unable or do not wish to use the CDNs listed when setting up SSL for click and open tracking, you may set up a custom SSL configuration.
 Note that alternate CDNs or custom proxies may result in a more complex and nuanced setup.
 Check out the Sendgrid and Sparkpost documentation on this topic.

 Braze will be unable to help you troubleshoot your CDN configuration.
 You must reach out to your CDN provider to help troubleshoot your CDN configuration.